top of page

 My Ride or Die

 A buddy of mine joined the unit not long after I did.
 At first, I just noticed she was around, but it wasn't until we took this awesome trip to Germany together that we really clicked.
-That journey, with her and another friend, was a game-changer for our friendship.
-We spent two weeks in Germany hanging out nonstop, sharing stories, laughs, and experiences that built a strong connection.
+That journey, with her and my friend up above, was a game-changer for our friendship.
+We spent two weeks in Germany hanging out nonstop (when we weren't working), sharing stories, laughs, and experiences that built a strong connection.

 One of the best parts of the trip was when we decided to rent a car.
 This gave us the freedom to explore beyond what we had originally planned.
 Our adventurous sides took us to Amsterdam during the lively gay pride week, which was absolutely amazing.
 The city was buzzing with color, music, and a joyful vibe as everyone celebrated love and acceptance.
 We dove into the festivities, soaking up the atmosphere and making unforgettable memories that we'll always cherish.